 - on-site playground areas;

 - on-site postal and laundry facilities;

 - community/office space;

 - on-site parking and refuse collection areas;

 - exterior and interior building design;

 - plumbing and electrical provisions;

 - heating, ventilating and air conditioning provisions;

-- sitework:
+- sitework;

 - bedrooms, bathrooms and kitchens;

 - provisions for all elderly housing;

 - building envelope and insulation;

 - provisions for sight and hearing impaired residents;

 - additional requirements for rehabilitation of existing apartments;

 - additional requirements for adaptive reuse; and

 - Fair Housing, Americans with Disabilities Act and the North Carolina State Accessibility Code requirements.

-2. CRITERIA FOR SCORE EVALUATION
+2. CRITERIA FOR SCORE EVALUATION (MAXIMUM OF 50 POINTS)

-A maximum of eighty (80) points will be awarded based on the following criteria as applied to the site drawings submitted with the full application.
+The Agency will determine points based on the following criteria as applied to the site drawings submitted with the full application.